a2stuff/a2d/notes/testplan.md

 * Open a folder containing a regular file.
 Select the file.
 File > Get Info.
 Verify that the AuxType displays correctly.
 Click OK.
 View > by Name.
 View > as Icons.
 File > Get Info.
 Verify that the AuxType still displays correctly.

+* Open a volume window containing a folder.
+Select the folder.
+File > Get Info.
+Check Locked.
+Click OK.
+Close the volume window.
+Re-open the volume window.
+Verify that the folder is still a folder.

 ## New Folder, Rename & Duplicate